KevinBoyette/provision-laptop/README.md

 # Provisioning A Mac

-* Requires Ansible and Homebrew installed

-Run the following to provision your mac:
+This repo requires that both [homebrew](https://brew.sh/) and [Ansible](https://www.ansible.com) are installed and in your shell's $PATH.

+## Installation

+Clone this repo and run `./install.sh` or `make install`.
+This script will download and install all the required dependencies.

+If you'd rather have complete control, then install `homebrew` and `ansible` and run the following command in your terminal

 `ansible-playbook  playbooks/provision.yml`

+Note: The script will prompt your for your password a couple times.

 ## Installed Packages

-For a complete list of installed packages, look in `roles/osx/`
+For a complete list of installed packages, look in `roles/osx/`.

 # Provisioning Arch Linux